-NYU Law is an intellectual powerhouse, attracting leading scholars and practitioners at the top of their field.
-You can view the Reiss Center’s Faculty Directors; see a list of NYU Law faculty focusing on law and security; and learn more about the Reiss Center on Law and Security’s Fellows and Affiliates.
+NYU Law is an intellectual powerhouse, attracting leading scholars and practitioners at the top of their respective fields.
+You can view the Reiss Center’s Faculty Co-Directors; see a list of NYU Law faculty focusing on law and security; and learn more about the Reiss Center on Law and Security’s Fellows and Affiliates.

 NYU Law offers a wide range of courses on national security and related topics, many of them taught by the Reiss Center’s affiliated faculty and fellows.
 From offerings in core national security topics, to courses in cybersecurity, international law, comparative and foreign law, administrative law, immigration law, and constitutional law, students are ideally positioned to pursue a well-rounded academic experience that will prepare them for careers and scholarship in the field of national security.

 We encourage you to explore these opportunities to learn from top practitioners and academics.
 See a selected list of Spring 2021 courses, or browse a full list of current course offerings in the field.

 Examples of past offerings include:

 - The National Security Executive, the Courts and the Constitution